mybb/docs.mybb.com/1.8/administration/spam.md

 + **MyBB Default CAPTCHA**, in which a PHP GD captcha is generated.
 This can often be passed by automated systems and usually should not be used.
 + **reCAPTCHA**, which displays a "ReCAPTCHA" challenge; signup is required at [Google's ReCAPTCHA site](https://www.google.com/recaptcha/intro/index.html) to get the Public and Private keys that must be configured.
 + **NoCAPTCHA reCAPTCHA**, which displays the latest version of reCAPTCHA, in which a user simply clicks a checkbox to continue, or as a fallback must complete a simple picture-selection challenge; signup is required at [Google's ReCAPTCHA site](https://www.google.com/recaptcha/intro/index.html) to get the Public and Private keys that must be configured.
++ **reCAPTCHA v3**, which is the latest version of Google's reCAPTCHA, in which there is no challenge for users to complete, this reCAPTCHA version is completely invisible.
+Signup is required at [Google's ReCAPTCHA site](https://www.google.com/recaptcha/intro/index.html) to get the Public and Private keys that must be configured.
+Available in MyBB 1.8.23 or higher.
 + **hCaptcha**, displays a checkbox similar to reCAPTCHA, but offers enhanced privacy, rewards for challenges, works in countries where Google reCAPTCHA is blocked and more.
 Signup is required at [hCaptcha.com](https://www.hcaptcha.com/) to obtain private and public key.
 Available in MyBB 1.8.23 or higher.

 ### Stop Forum Spam